chbatey/akka-projection-end-to-end/README.md

 * Cassandra on port 9042
 * Postgres on port 5432 with user and password docker/docker.
 Not currently configurable see `Guardian.scala`

+## Failure scenarios

+### Projection restart

+A known edge case is that a projection is restarted and delayed events from before the offset are then missed.
+This should only happen in when multiple nodes are writing events as delayed event should still be written in offset order.